MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/diskcomp.md

 # diskcomp

 > Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Compares the contents of two floppy disks.
-If used without parameters, **diskcomp** uses the current drive to compare both disks.

-For examples of how to use this command, see [Examples](#BKMK_examples).
+If used without parameters, **diskcomp** uses the current drive to compare both disks.For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax